aliealgul/VertigoCase/README.md

-**Special thanks to**
+**thanks to**

-everyone in Vertigo Games to spend time on this project.
+everyone in Vertigo Games for their time and feedbacks.
 I look forward to discuss with you.
 Best regards...

 [Ali Emre Algül](https://www.linkedin.com/in/aliemrealgul/)